Notebooks¶

 eks.amazonaws.com/role-arn: AWS_IRSA_ROLE_NAME

-GPU Usage Configuration¶
+GPU Usage configuration¶

 To manage GPU utilization, the operator utilizes GPU-related configurations, which can be set by MACHINE_GPU_1, MACHINE_GPU_2, MACHINE_GPU_3, MACHINE_GPU_4 env vars.

+Afterwards, create a custom notebook environment.
 For setup instructions, see Custom Environments.

-Node Selectors¶
+Node selectors¶

 Example: